 How do the HPV vaccines work?

 The vaccines have particles that resemble the virus, so they rely on our body’s immune system to develop antibodies against these particles.
-The vaccines do not have viral DNA in them, so you cannot get HPV from the vaccine.
+The vaccines do not have viral DNA in them and lack other key pieces of the virus, so you cannot get HPV from the vaccine.

 Who should get vaccinated?